peterGdot/Pyther.Json/readme.md

 ```

 ### JsonIgnore
-Allow to ignore a single property during serialization, deserialization or both.
+Allows to ignore a single property during serialization, deserialization or both.

 ```php
 use Pyther\Json\Attributes\JsonIgnore;